-Share this news postcommented on "Opioids & oral Morphine Equivalent daily Dose(oMEDD): Guidelines for non-malignant chronic pain. ..."/news/opioids-oral-morphine-equivalent-daily-doseomedd-guidelines-for-nonmalignant-chronic-pain/169981
+Share this news postcommented on "Opioids & oral Morphine Equivalent daily Dose(oMEDD): Guidelines for opioids for non-malignant chronic pain. ..."/news/opioids-oral-morphine-equivalent-daily-doseomedd-guidelines-for-nonmalignant-chronic-pain/169981

 Opioids & oral Morphine Equivalent daily Dose(oMEDD): Guidelines for non-malignant chronic pain.25 May at 22:27 from atlas

-Opioids & oral Morphine Equivalent daily Dose(oMEDD): Guidelines for non-malignant chronic pain.Share 25 May at 22:17 from atlas
+Opioids & oral Morphine Equivalent daily Dose(oMEDD): Guidelines for opioids for non-malignant chronic pain.24 June 2018

 Whilst opioid therapy has an established role in the management of terminal /advanced malignant pain,its use in non-malignant pain remains problematic.There appears to be a trend towards the use of potent S8 opioids for non-malignant back pain and poorly defined lumboradicular pain,often in the setting of litigation and protracted invalidity claims.